scrabbletank/farhome-rules/dmsguide.md

 - **Roll:** 2 Bad dice, 1 Terrible die

 Your max wounds increases by 1 for the next 24 hours.
 Every time you roll a healing surge you heal an extra wound.

+#### Heart of the Forest
+*Wondrous Item, Requires Attunement*

+While wearing this pendant you gain 1 Stamina and have expertise when making Poison saves.

+#### Circlet of Power +1, +2, +3
+*Wondrous Item, Requires Attunement*

+A circlet worn around your wrist, adorned in arcane runes.
+When making a spellcasting roll you may reroll a number of dice equal to the circlets modifier.

+#### Spriggan Tunic
+*Magic Padded Armor*

+A tunic woven from the hair of a spriggan.
+While outside you have expertise in stealth as long as you aren't moving.
+While in a forest you gain the _Treewalk_ Maneuver

+##### Treewalk
+- **AP Cost:** 5
+- **Range:** 7

+When standing next to a tree you may magically enter the tree.
+While inside the tree you are untargetable by effects that do not target the ethereal plane.
+At the start of your next turn you appear beside a tree within range.